 - They’ll put you in a holding cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- Firstly, you must answer a bunch of questions, such as what is your legal name, home address, birthdate and contact person.
+- Firstly, you must answer a bunch of questions, such as what your legal name is, home address, birthdate and contact person.

 - You will also be asked about your medical and mental history.